-Our policy team advocates for EU regulatory reforms to improve the lives of animals and to promote plantrich diets.
-The team is led by Olga Kikou, who has a track-record in successfully delivering policy change, including a pioneer legally-binding commitment to end caged farming.
+Our policy team advocates for European Union regulatory reforms to improve the lives of animals and to promote plant-rich diets.
+The team has a track record of successful policy change, delivering tangible advances for the lives of animals in the EU.